 10. Mix it up a bit...

-Just sitting there reading the same thing over and over, or ploughing through your notes class after class is not learning, you need to alternate your activities to keep your mind fresh and to keep learning.
-Try breaking your study up into small chunks of learning followed by a small test to see if you have learnt and understand the material.
-Doing this will keep you fresh and alert, and speed up the learning process.
-You never know, it may even make it fun!
+Just sitting there reading the same thing repeatedly or ploughing through your notes class after class is not learning; you need to alternate your activities to keep your mind fresh and keep learning.
+Try breaking your study up into small chunks of learning followed by a small test to see if you have learnt and understood the material.
+Doing this will keep you fresh and alert and speed up the learning process.
+You never know; it may even make it fun!

 11. Test yourself

-When you are revising just reading the material is not going to make it stick in your brain so that you can magically recall it during the exam.
+When you are revising, just reading the material will not make it stick in your brain so that you can magically recall it during the exam.
 You need to understand the material and make connections.
 You need to summarise and process the material.
-Reading is passive, learning is active.
-Try reading the material and then after a shorty break try recalling the material, and checking your recall against your original notes.
-Doing this will test you so you will know how much you really understand, and it will help you strengthen the memory of that material.
+Reading is passive; learning is active.
+Try reading the material, and then after a short break, try recalling the material and checking your recall against your original notes.
+Doing this will test you, so you will know how much you really understand, and it will help you strengthen the memory of that material.